 If you want a career in aviation you should go for the EASA PPL.
 This will enable you to do further training whether commercial, instrument or night for example.
 If you just want to fly for fun then its down to personal preference - you might want to train for the LAPL (Light Aircraft Pilots Licence) or the NPPL(M) (Microlight Licence).
 It might be a good idea to have a half hour flight in both the microlight (Ikarus C42) and the larger aircraft (PA28 Warrior) - and see which suits you best.
 You can see the different aircraft here.
+We also offer the Chipmunk for flying training if you prefer the vintage style.
 Or just come up and we'll show you around the aircraft and have a chat about options.
 It is advisable to email to arrange a time for this.

 Are there any age or health restrictions?